LPHoekstra/LPHoekstra/README.md

 - Hi, I’m @LPHoekstra
-- I’m interested in web dev front-end and back-end
+- I’m interested in web dev front and back
-- learning HTML / CSS / JAVASCRIPT / REACT
+- Front stack HTML / CSS / TS / React / Angular
+- Back stack Java / Spring

 <!---
 MalBourbie/MalBourbie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.